 Disclaimer: ~ Qantas activities are provided by Viator.
 Conditions apply.

-Disclaimer: + The number of Australian destinations is correct as at 7 May 2021, but is subject to change.
-Before booking and departure, ensure you check the latest Australian domestic travel requirements and/or international travel requirements, which may include mandatory health declarations, vaccinations, COVID-19 tests, use of face masks, entry permits, pre-approval and quarantine (possibly at your own expense), or you could be denied entry.
-All travellers are responsible for ensuring they are eligible to enter Australia prior to booking.
-All passengers aged 12 years and older on Qantas international flights will be required to be fully vaccinated with a TGA-approved or recognised vaccineOpens external site in a new window (some exceptions apply).
-Passengers will also be required to return a negative PCR COVID test taken no later than three days prior to departure.
+Disclaimer: + The number of destinations is correct as at 4 July 2022, but is subject to change.
+Before booking and departure, ensure you check the latest travel requirements, which may include mandatory health declarations, vaccinations, COVID-19 tests, use of face masks, entry permits, pre-approval and quarantine (possibly at your own expense), or you could be denied entry.

 Disclaimer: # You must be a member of the Qantas Frequent Flyer program to earn and redeem Qantas Points.
 A joining fee may apply.
 Membership and Qantas Points are subject to the Qantas Frequent Flyer program terms and conditions.